qicesun/SRE-Agent-App/README.md

 - Click **Apply**

 5) Type the incident prompt:
-> "The payment-service is acting up.
-Fix it."
+> "The payment-service in the system is down.
+Please check the logs for me.
+If it's a simple issue like a CrashLoopBackOff, try restarting it.
+If it cannot be fixed, please submit a JIRA ticket for me."

 ### 👀 Expected Behavior (What you will see)
 - ☸️ **Detect:** The agent observes pod instability and identifies `CrashLoopBackOff` / repeated restarts.